rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter4/DMDB_BN_CH4.md

 ### 4.1.1 Entity Sets

-An `entity` is an abstarct object of some sort, and a collection of similar entities forms an `entity set`.
+An `entity` is an abstract object of some sort, and a collection of similar entities forms an `entity set`.
 An entity in some way resembles an "object" in the sense of object-oriented programming.

 In our movie-database example, each movie is an entity, and the set of all movies constitutes an entity set.